lifeofcoding/Youtube-Music-Remaxed/README.md

 ## Youtube Music Remaxed!

-Desktop Youtube Music client, to the max!
+An Ad-Free Desktop Youtube Music client, to the max!
 (Extra features!)

 Picture in Picture:
 ![screenshot](screenshot-pip.png)